 As a ‘for-profit’ ‘social enterprise’, Kokonut Pacific was ahead of its time.
 It was innovative: it made profits to survive but did not distribute its profits to its five shareholders.
 In 2013 it activated its long-time ambition and registered the Niulife Foundation with the Australian Charities and Not-for-profit Commission (ACNC).

 ‘Empowering and Bringing Hope’, reflected the ‘social enterprise’ and ‘impact investment’ concepts well before these terms were in common use.

-Driven by this purpose, our parent company, Kokonut Pacific donates 100% of its profits to the Niulife Foundation which invests into projects that alleviate poverty by building business based on sustainable agricultural resources.
+Driven by this purpose, Kokonut Pacific donates 100% of its profits to the Niulife Foundation which invests into projects that help alleviate poverty by building business based on sustainable agricultural resources.

 What's in a Name?

 ‘Niu’ is the common name for coconut throughout the Pacific and is pronounced exactly as ‘New’ in English, so we thought that ‘Niulife’ was a neat play on words and gives purpose and meaning to our brand name.